 Now is a great time to get the ball rolling toward a career in construction management by getting your bachelor’s or master’s degree!
 However, let’s take a step back to see the construction management career path and job opportunities.
 Construction management careers offer great job stability and the potential for a high salary.
 With a career in construction project management, you’ll help build and shape the world around you one structure at a time, and make a real impact that you can see.

-So, if you’re interested in this rewarding field, your next question might be about the possible career paths for a construction manager and how to become a construction manager.
+So, if you’re interested in joining the construction industry, your next question might be about the possible career paths for a construction manager and how to become a construction manager.

 And while there are different types of construction managers for these different kinds of structures – like specialty trade contractors, nonresidential building construction, residential building construction, heavy and civil engineering construction and more – they all do essentially the same thing: manage the construction of the project.